shabab-droid/shabab-droid.github.io/README.md

 > "The struggle itself towards the heights is enough to fill a man's heart.
 One must imagine Sisyphus happy." — Albert Camus

-**Sisyphus' Ruin** is a browser-based probabilistic simulation and incremental game that explores the mathematics of persistence, failure, and the absurd.
-It combines a clean, modern UI with a chaotic "Atmosphere" engine to visualize the struggle of pushing the boulder up the mountain.
+**Sisyphus' Ruin** is a browser-based probabilistic simulation and interactive experience that explores the mathematics of persistence, failure, and the absurd.

 ## 🏔️ Overview